CREBBP

 Symptoms

-Because the CREBBP and EP300 genes are important in the development of the body, many people who have Rubinstein-Taybi syndrome have:
+Because the CREBBP gene is important in brain development and function, many people who have CREBBP-related syndrome have:

 • Intellectual disability

-As of 2019, about 300 people in the world with Rubinstein-Taybi syndrome had been described in the medical literature.
-The first case of Rubinstein-Taybi syndrome was described in 1995.
+As of 2024, at least 493 people with CREBBP-related syndrome have been identified in a medical clinic.
 Scientists estimate that the condition happens in 1 in 100,000 to 1 in 125,000 live births.

 +